Popular Brands and Logos of Taiwanese Whiskey

 Kunhai Logo

 Kunhai is a shining star in the Taiwanese whiskey sky, mixing new ideas with deep traditions.
 This whiskey is known for its complex flavors that show Taiwan’s diverse weather.
-Every bottle is like a party of different tastes, from sweet vanilla to rich caramel and spicy notes that remind you of the island’s nature.
+Every bottle is like a party of different flavors, from sweet vanilla to rich caramel and spicy notes that remind you of the island’s natural beauty.
 The Kunhai logo looks cool and artsy, perfectly showing how the brand mixes the new with the old, making it stand out in the whiskey world.
-At the Nantou Distillery, where they make Kunhai, there’s a special touch to everything, including the bottles that feature unique designs from a Taipei artist, adding a modern twist to the timeless whiskey tradition.
+At the Nantou Distillery, where they make Kunhai, there’s a special touch to everything, including the bottles, which feature unique designs by a Taipei artist, adding a modern twist to the timeless whiskey tradition.

 Omar